Cholesky Decomposition Calculator

 Factorizing a matrix is much harder than a number.
 Lucky for us, mathematicians have discovered many different methods of performing matrix decompositions.
-The most famous of these methods are the LU decomposition, the QR decomposition, and the Cholesky decomposition.
+The most famous of these methods are the LU decomposition, the QR decomposition, the singular value decomposition (SVD), and the Cholesky decomposition.
 Which method you'd want to use depends on the problem you're trying to solve.

 What is the Cholesky decomposition?

 Knowing what matrix decomposition is, we can go on to define the Cholesky decomposition.
 The Cholesky decomposition (or the Cholesky factorization) is the factorization of a matrix into the product of a lower triangular matrix and its transpose.
 We can rewrite this decomposition in mathematical notation as: